opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 **Manual** - The order will be sent to you via DWP mobile.
 You will need to send the order to your approving officer manually in the details page.

 ### Can I change my agency approval settings after the initial setup?
-Yes, you can change your approval settings in the E-commerce Order Approval mini-app.
+Yes, you can change your approval settings in the E-commerce Order mini-app.

-1. Go to the Settings tab and tap on the agency that you are changing settings for.
+1. Go to the **Settings** tab and tap on the agency that you are changing settings for.
 2. Confirm your approving officer and frequently used cost centre.
 3. Choose the routing option you prefer.
-4. Tap ‘Save Changes’.
+4. Tap **Save Changes**.
 Your preferences will be updated.

 ### Can I have different approval settings for different corporate billing accounts?
 Nope.
 Approval settings are tied to your agency, and not to the corporate billing account.